nguy2261/portfolio/DrawingProjectCpp/README.md

-PhotoShop
+FlashPhoto and Medical Image App
 =========

-Iteration 3

-Code for 3081W painting/image manipulation application
+Code for my capstone project: painting/image manipulation application --
+Developed a photo processing software in C++ which allows user to draw pictures, edit and apply different filters to image by implementing convolution neural network

+Implemented a medical-oriented photo processing software which specializes in interacting with a stack of images, analyze medical pictures via command lines

+The program was developed in a team of three, using OOP technique, UML Diagram, Doxygen, and open-source libraries including GLUI, JPG and PNG image files

+--
-Build the code by running
+Build the code by running in the main folder
 `$ make`